yaxley-peaks/not-rm/Readme.md

 ## Delete all files that **Do Not** match the given extention

-An excessively simple tool i wrote to manage all the garbage .o and .hi files GHC generates.
+An excessively simple tool I wrote to manage all the garbage .o and .hi files GHC generates.
 If you are here, may you find this useful

 ## Usage